The Rise of Orhan: Building an Empire

 Orhan's 38-year reign (1324-1362) marked the crucial transition from tribal confederation to empire.
 His approach combined military expansion with serious state-building across three areas:

-Military Innovation: Orhan recognized that traditional tribal warfare wouldn't sustain prolonged conquest.
+Military Innovation: Orhan recognized that traditional tribal warfare would not sustain prolonged conquest.
 He established the Yaya corps, the first regular paid infantry in Ottoman history, recruiting primarily from Turkish peasants.
-He supplemented this with the creation of the Kapikulu (slave soldiers), forerunners of the famous Janissary corps.
 These forces proved decisive in capturing the Byzantine cities of Bursa (1326) and Nicaea (1331), giving the Ottomans their first major urban centers.
+The development of a standing slave-soldier system, including the Kapikulu and the Janissary corps, would come under his successor Murad I, building on the foundations Orhan had laid.

 Administrative Development: Holding those cities required new forms of governance.
 Orhan established the first formal Ottoman bureaucracy, appointing kadis (judges) and other officials to administer urban areas.
 He began minting the first Ottoman coins and introduced a regular system of taxation.
 Crucially, he preserved much of the existing Byzantine administrative infrastructure and incorporated Greek officials directly into his government.